eHabitat/ehabitat/docs/source/contributing/contributing_prs.md

 [type hints](https://docs.python.org/3/library/typing.html)
-should be noted. numpydoc style targets docstrings and aims to be human readable whereas type hints target function definitions and `.pyi` files and aim to help third party tools such as type checkers or IDEs.
-TimeXAI does not require functions to include type hints however contributions including them are welcome.
+should be noted. numpydoc style targets docstrings and aims to be human readable whereas type hints target function definitions and `.pyi` files and aim to help third party tools such as type checkers or IDEs. eHabitat does not require functions to include type hints however contributions including them are welcome.

 ## Documentation for user facing methods
-If changes are made to a method documented in the {ref}`TimeXAI API Guide <api>` please consider adding inline documentation examples.
+If changes are made to a method documented in the {ref}`eHabitat API Guide <api>` please consider adding inline documentation examples.
-You can refer to {func}`az.plot_posterior <TimeXAI.plot_posterior>` for a good example.
+You can refer to {func}`az.plot_posterior <eHabitat.plot_posterior>` for a good example.

 ### Tests
 Section in construction